What Makes a Good Newsletter: Effective Practices & Great Examples

 The Rise and Shine campaign by reBloom is a good example of how to do it smoothly: they first provided a bit of useful info on how to get better sleep, then insert a CTA offering to put the newly acquired information into practice, and then invited to read one more related topic.

-In the eSputnik’s email editor, you can create a newsletter template, save it and use for all next campaigns: you’ll only have to fill it with relevant content.
+In the eSputnik’s email editor, you can create an HTML newsletter, save it and use for all next campaigns: you’ll only have to fill it with relevant content.
+Go to Gallery and pick the template that fits your current needs.
+For example, it can be either of these two templates:

 In one click, you can also see how a newsletter would look like on a desktop or a mobile device: